The Beauty Myth – How Do Women Really Feel About Their Looks?

 • women’s world cup schedule 2015

-I am Marcia Hibbert-Roye, a a qualified Social Worker and Life Coach.
-I work as a Strategic Lead Develop for Women.
+I am Marcia Hibbert-Roye, a qualified Social Worker and Life Coach.
+I work as a Strategic Lead for Women.
 My specialism is developing emotional awareness in females.
-I have devised a 6 Step Program that promotes good emotional health by accessing information from the subconscious to the conscious mind.
-The result is having more control over thoughts, feelings, and behavior.
+I have devised a Six-Step Program that promotes good emotional health by accessing information from the subconscious to the conscious mind.
+The result is more control over thoughts, feelings, and behavior.

 Visit the website for great motivational cards for females to support during difficult times or to say, ‘You’re worth it.’
-We have cards designed for the younger female, especially as she navigates puberty.
+We have cards designed for younger females, especially as they navigate puberty.

 • famous myths